msalibian/PreferentialMovement/README.md

 Parameter Estimation
 --------------------

 Time to fit some models!
-First let us fit a standard model using `likfit` from the `geoR` package.
-This ignores any preferential effect and conditions on the sampling locations *X*.
+First let us fit a standard model using `likfit` from the pacakge `geoR`.
+This approach ignores any preferential effect and works conditional on the observed sampling locations **X**.

 ``` r
 standardMLE <- likfit(geodata, coords = geodata$coords, data = geodata$data, kappa=kappa, ini=c(.5,.5))